 What Is Mobilegeddon?

-On the 21st April 2015, Google are changing their search results and deciding whether your website is ‘mobile ready’, if your website is not mobile ready you will then get dropped from the website search rankings.
+As leaders in IT services we’re keen on all news in the tech industry, and this one struck us particularly interesting.
+On the 21st April 2015 Google is changing its search results and deciding whether your website is ‘mobile ready’, if your website is not mobile ready you will then get dropped from the website search rankings.
 General searches on Google from mobile devices will no longer yield the most popular organic results, instead the most popular mobile-friendly websites will appear in ranked order.
 If you are not sure what ‘mobile ready’ means, it is if you have to pinch or zoom in whilst you are on your website, or if the links to other pages are too close together, unplayable videos, faulty redirects, app download Interstitials.
 If this applies to you then your website is not mobile ready.
 I highly recommend you to do an audit of your own site to see if any of these common mistakes apply to you.